Mimi's Organic Eats » Recipes » Cookies

 Soft, pillowy, and naturally eggless these Pumpkin Oatmeal Chocolate Chip Cookies are loaded with mini chocolate chips and a hint of cinnamon.
 You will love this hearty cookie recipe with leftover pumpkin!

-If you’re looking for more oatmeal cookie recipes, check out some of my other favorites like Chewy Oatmeal Raisin, Eggless Oatmeal Cranberry Chocolate Chip, or Big Oatmeal Banana Chocolate Chip Cookies.
+If you’re looking for eggless cookie recipes, check out some of my other favorites like Eggless Oatmeal Cranberry Chocolate Chip, Eggless Brown Sugar Pumpkin Snickerdoodles, Eggless Monster Cookies, or Espresso Walnut Chocolate Chip Cookies.

 Why You'll Love This Recipe

-Uses Leftover Pumpkin: This cookie recipe with leftover pumpkin is a great way to use up pumpkin whenever you open a can.
-Pumpkin doesn’t have to be just a fall ingredient as it’s such a good super food for you (and your dog)!
-I feed John John pumpkin regularly with his Chicken and Pumpkin Dinner for Dogs, so when I have leftover pumpkin I love using it for cookies!
+- Uses Leftover Pumpkin: This cookie recipe with leftover pumpkin is a great way to use up pumpkin whenever you open a can.
+Pumpkin doesn’t have to be just a fall ingredient.
+We eat pumpkin weekly in our house and I also give it to John John!

-Naturally Eggless: As someone who eats eggs, I’m a huge fan of eggless cookies as they actually are softer and chewier than cookies with eggs!
+- Naturally Eggless: As someone who can eat eggs, I’m a huge fan of eggless cookies as they actually are softer and chewier than cookies with eggs!
 There’s more on that in my book Effortless Eggless Baking.
 But if you have an egg allergy or simply just run out of eggs, these eggless cookies with pumpkin, oats, and chocolate chips are so good!

 Ingredients

-- Pumpkin: I use Farmer's Market Organic Pumpkin Puree, this is an excellent egg replacer that makes cookies so soft and fluffy!
+- Pumpkin Puree: I use canned pumpkin, Farmer's Market Organic Pumpkin Puree, this is an excellent egg replacer that makes cookies so soft and fluffy!
 That makes these cookies naturally eggless!
+If you have a homemade pumpkin puree, you can also use that too.
+Don't use pumpkin pie filling as this has added sugars and spices, which we don't need here.

-- Rolled Oats: I use organic rolled oats.
+- Rolled Oats: I use organic rolled oats (same as old-fashioned oats).
 If you're using my gluten free substitute, be sure your oats are gluten free too.

 - Baking Soda: I use baking soda as these are cookies with brown sugar.
 For more info on leavening agents, be sure to check out my post the Difference Between Baking Soda and Baking Powder.